GT-STAR-Lab/KODex/README.md

         qv = self.data.qvel.ravel()
         return np.concatenate([qp, qv])
 ```
 As far as we know, after you make these changes, you should be able to run the following experiments.
-If you still get some unexpected issues, feel free to leave an issue or contact us via email!
+If you still get some unexpected errors, feel free to leave an issue or contact us via email!

 ### Door
 To visulize each trained policy on the test set